I

 crossroads, which we pass often, an insured driver failed to yield to

-my wife's right of way – hitting our Camry on the left front
+my wife's right of way, hitting our Camry on the left front quarter

-injury.
-She had only minor injuries that healed well.
-Our Camry was a
+only minor injuries that healed well.
+Our Camry was a total loss,

 #10: